| | |

 Mountain Biking the 50-Year Trail at Catalina State Park in Tucson

-If you’re planning a mountain bike trip to Tucson, Catalina State Park and the 50-Year Trail should definitely be on your ride-it list.
+If you’re planning a mountain bike trip to Tucson, Arizona, Catalina State Park and the 50-Year Trail should definitely be on your ride-it list.
 They might already be on your radar since both are pretty popular legendary among the mtb crowd.

 50-Year Trail starts off mellow and fast-rolling but once you get to Upper 50-Year Trail, you’ll see what I mean.
 There are high-stakes rock features, punchy obstacles, large slickrock slabs, and some rather rude climbing.